bhauman/font_squirreler/README.md

 AMAZON_SECRET_ACCESS_KEY  # your amazon secret

-To use the cufont conversion:
+To use the cufon conversion:

 CUFON_CONVERT_PATH # the path to the cufon convert.php executable